angelicaCruz/SimpleMEToolGuide/ClientGuide.md

 **Start/Stop Follow**: Start/Stop synchronization.

 **Download Anchor**: Synchronizes *collaborating* devices.
 Any changes made with one device will be brought to the other.

 **Download Spatial**: Downloads the spatial mapping information from HoloLens.

 **Config HoloLens**: Contains HoloLens status related information.

+With **METoolKit** and its modules, one application can be **shared** by different devices.
+With **Collaboration Module** it is possible to control one application using different devices.
+For example, a PC application can be controlled with Hololens (or Surface) and viceversa.

 ### HoloLens App